 The AMSA Off-Road Championship will be decided based on total accumulated points in all rounds of the series, minus the allowed number of throwaways.
-Pros are not eligible for throwaway races regardless of season length.

 - 1.2.1 Throwaways will be applied according to the number of races scheduled for each race season.

 - 1-6 Races No throwaways apply

 - 7-8 races One throwaway will apply

-- 9 or more races Two throwaways will apply.